timothyjrogers/tjr-chip8/README.md

 * sdl2 - SDL2 bindings used to create and draw emulator window, receive keyboard input, output sound
 * rand - Used for random number generation
-* timer - Used in conjunction with chrono to create additional timers for sound/delay implementation
-* chrono - see 'timer'

 ## Organization
 This project is split into the following files: